 - Reward-based crowdfunding: Here, a product or service is offered as a reward for the money pledged to the project.

 - Donation-based crowdfunding: As a donor, you simply donate to support a cause without receiving anything in return

 - Crowdinvesting: With crowdinvesting, you can invest in a business in exchange for shares, i.e. percentage of a company’s ownership.

 - Crowdlending: Here, you can lend money to individuals or businesses, where you will receive what you have invested plus the interest until the end of the loan duration.

 What exactly is crowdlending?

 Crowdlending is lending money to individuals or businesses through online services that match investors with borrowers.
 It uses digital platforms to raise funds from a large pool of investors.
 In some parts of the world, crowdlending is called Peer-to-Peer (P2P) or Marketplace Lending.

 The crowdlending market is divided into 3 segments, namely:

-2. Business crowdlending: These loans are given to companies, especially small and medium-sized businesses.
-It serves to finance a specific project rather than the whole enterprise and enables SMEs to play their role in investment, growth, innovation and employment.
+These loans are given to companies, especially small and medium-sized businesses.
+It finances a specific project rather than the whole enterprise and enables SMEs to play their role in investment, growth, innovation and employment.
 Business crowdlending is our area of expertise at Acredius.

 Naturally, these are some of the segments that exist for now.
-With the industry’s ever-evolving and dynamic nature, we surely can expect these segments to expand in the near future.
+With the industry’s ever-evolving and dynamic nature, we can expect these segments to expand soon.